slashhsu/slashhsu/README.md

 👋 Hi!
 I'm Han-Ling Hsu, a recent MSc Data Science graduate from the University of Sheffield.
-Skilled in Python, R, SQL, and data visualization tools, I've applied my expertise as a Process Analyst, enhancing business processes and decision-making.
+Skilled in Python, R, SQL, and data visualization tools, I've applied my expertise as a Data Analyst, enhancing business processes and decision-making.
-Now seeking opportunities as a Junior Data Scientist, I'm excited to bring my analytical skills to new challenges.
+Now seeking opportunities as a Data Analyst, I'm excited to bring my analytical skills to new challenges.

 Check out my GitHub for projects and connect with me on Linkedin.
 Thank you for visiting! ✨💖🧡💛💚💙💜